If your alcohol use causes any problems for you or anyone else, you are obviously drinking too much alcohol!

 Treatment is a process in which professionals are tasked with helping a patient achieve their goal using evidence-based methods.
 Mutual trust and adherence to agreements are essential to achieve a result.
 Treatment is stopped when the goal is achieved or when the patient wishes to discontinue treatment.

 Treatment in the Psychiatry Clinic of the North Estonia Medical Centre

-Treatment is based on an agreement with the National Institute for Health Development, pursuant to which services are free of charge for all adult patients living in Estonia, including those who do not have health insurance.
+Treatment is based on an agreement with the Estonian Health Insurance Fund, pursuant to which services are free of charge for all adult patients living in Estonia, including those who do not have health insurance.
 Patients who speak a foreign language are also provided the services – they should indicate their language preference when booking an appointment.

 A referral is not required to seek treatment, but we recommend discussing the need for treatment with your family physician.
 Treatment is usually provided on an outpatient basis in the Psychiatry Outpatient Clinic at Paldiski maantee 52 and in Viimsi, at Nelgi tee 1 (Viimsi community centre) in room 143.
 It is also possible to book an online appointment.

 We do not provide services to intoxicated patients.
 Patients with acute withdrawal symptoms should first seek emergency medical attention for severe poisoning and book an appointment for alcohol use disorder treatment when their condition stabilises.
 The patient is assisted by a psychiatric nurse who provides ongoing counselling and, if necessary, other services to the patient, including booking an appointment with a psychiatrist.
 The appointment dates are agreed in advance and patients are expected to adhere to them.
 If the patient is unable to make an appointment, they should send an email to their psychiatric nurse as early as possible or call the reception at 617 2623 or 617 2644.